-The U.S. Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention, is pleased to announce that it is seeking applications for funding under its Support for Mentoring Initiatives.
-This program furthers the Department's mission by providing grants, cooperative agreements, and other assistance authorized by the Juvenile Justice and Delinquency Prevention Act of 2002
+The U.S. Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention, in conjunction with the Sentencing, Monitoring, Apprehending, Registering and Tracking (SMART) Office, is pleased to announce that it is seeking applications for funding under the Juvenile Sex Offender Treatment Program Development and Capacity Building Program.
+This program furthers the Department's mission by supporting States and communities in their efforts to develop, enhance and implement effective treatment programs, and to improve the juvenile justice system so that it protects public safety, holds offenders accountable, and provides treatment and rehabilitative services tailored to the needs of juvenile sex offenders.